TACC/coe-332-sp24/docs/homework/homework05.rst

 PART 1
 ~~~~~~

-Your Flask application will contain the same (or similar) unctionality as in
+Your Flask application will contain the same (or similar) functionality as in
 homework 04, but in this homework each functionality should be accessible by
 a Flask route.
 The following routes are required: